 Her latest short film 'Majority', had its World Premiere at Krakow SFF 2020 and was in competition at BFI London Film Festival.
 Majority was broadcast on BBC iplayer in the Comedy Shorts selection and has continued a successful festival run including BEST DRAMA at CloseUp Reykavik Film Festival in 2022.

 Tessa's feature film 'SALVAGE' is in development with Sixteen Films and BFI with producer Jack Thomas-OBrien.

-Tessa's television work includes the Emmy nominated Youth and Consequences and the critically acclaimed Wayne, produced by the writers of Deadpool.
-She directed 5 episodes of the teen sport drama Zero Chill for Netflix and directed 4 episodes of the incredibly successful Irish crime drama KIN for AMC, starring Ciaran Hinds, Aiden Gillen and Charlie Cox.
+Tessa's television work includes the Emmy nominated Youth and Consequences, the critically acclaimed Wayne, produced by the writers of Deadpool.
+In 2022 Tessa was Emmy nominated for Outstanding Direction for Netflix drama, Zero Chill and directed 4 episodes of the multi award winning Irish crime drama KIN for AMC, starring Ciaran Hinds, Aiden Gillen and Charlie Cox.